 ENTREPRENEURSHIP IN A GLOBAL CONTEXT: How does an entrepreneur think?
 What skills must entrepreneurs possess to remain competitive and relevant?
 What are some of the strategies that entrepreneurs apply to solve problems?
 In this experiential course, students develop an understanding of entrepreneurship in today's global market; employ innovation, design, and creative solutions for building a viable business model; and learn to develop, refine, and pitch a new startup.
-Units of study include Business Model Canvas, Customer Development vs. Design Thinking, Value Proposition, Customer Segments, Iterations & Pivots, Brand Strategy & Channels, and Funding Sources.
-Students use the Business Model Canvas as a roadmap to building and developing their own team startup, a process that requires hypothesis testing, customer research conducted in hometown markets, product design, product iterations, and entrepreneur interviews.
+Units of study include business model canvas, customer development vs. design thinking, value proposition, customer segments, iterations and pivots, brand strategy and channels, and funding sources.
+Students use the business model canvas as a roadmap to building and developing their own team startup, a process that requires hypothesis testing, customer research conducted in hometown markets, product design, product iterations, and entrepreneur interviews.
 An online startup pitch by the student team to an entrepreneurial advisory committee is the culminating assessment.
 Additional student work includes research, journaling, interviews, peer collaboration, and a case study involving real-world consulting work for a current business.

 FICTION WRITING: This course connects students interested in creative writing (primarily short fiction) and provides a space for supportive and constructive feedback.
 Students gain experience in the workshop model, learning how to effectively critique and discuss one another's writing in an online environment.
 In addition to developing skills as readers within a workshop setting, students strive to develop their own writing identities through a variety of exercises.
 The course capitalizes on the geographic diversity of the students by eliciting stories that shed light on both the commonalities and differences of life experiences in different locations.
-Additionally, we read and discuss the work of authors from around the globe.
+Additionally, students read and discuss the work of authors from around the globe.
 Students' essential responsibilities are twofold: to engage in the class as readers and writers and to focus on their development as readers and writers.
-Both require participation in discussions of various formats within our online community, as well as dedicated time outside of class reading and providing feedback on one another's work and writing original pieces for the workshop.
+Both require participation in discussions of various formats within the course's online community, as well as dedicated time outside of class reading and providing feedback on one another's work as well as writing original pieces for the workshop.